 Tomatoes have been on for a while and I couldn’t be happier.
 I know everyone goes gaga over the heirlooms (the colours, the shapes, the irresistibly old-timey names!), but they take the whole summer to come into maturity!
 It’s a long time to wait if I’m being frank.
-Thankfully, homegrown and humble cherry or grape varieties are plentiful early on.
-I made this as part of a dinner with lovely friends over the weekend and it was the star of the show, no easy feat considering what else was on the table: David Chang’s fried chicken and octo vinaigrette, Thomas Keller’s Ad Hoc buttermilk biscuits, a super moist chocolate cake with peanut butter buttercream… But this little salad managed to shine right through.
+Thankfully, homegrown and humble cherry or grape varieties are plentiful early on, which is perfect for this bloody mary salad.
+I made this salad as part of a dinner with lovely friends over the weekend and it was the star of the show, no easy feat considering what else was on the table: David Chang’s fried chicken and octo vinaigrette, Thomas Keller’s Ad Hoc buttermilk biscuits, a super moist chocolate cake with peanut butter buttercream… But this little salad managed to shine right through.

 In Canada, our answer to the Bloody Mary is the Caesar.
 The main difference: instead of straight tomato juice, we use Clamato, a potent mix of tomato juice and clam broth.
 Either way, the complex, spicy flavour is pretty universally appealing and obviously translates well in salad form.
 I skip the booze (and the clam juice), make a little flavour reduction, quick pickle some onions (any sort of pickled garnish on a caesar/bloody mary is the best thing) and voila, familiar and new all at the same time.
 Perfect, right?

 adapted from Anna Olson’s In The Kitchen with Anna

 notes: Reducing all the vinegar and juice from the tomatoes gives this salad the oomph that it needs.
 And make sure you save those little, pale green leaves from the heart of the celery!
 They’re so tasty and beautiful, all mixed up with the forest green parsley on top.

 1 clove of garlic, minced

 1/2 small red onion, sliced into thin half moons